Suprnova/Chunithm-Research/General.md

 # File Types

-This is a list of file types of interest, the locations of them, and links to additional info if necessary.
+This is a list of file types of interest that do not have a dedicated page for them, as well as the locations of them and links to additional info if necessary.
 This is **not** an extensive list, some files that are not of interest will not be included.

 ## Audio Files